 Be Patient

-If your MCAT score is lower than you expected and your target schools are highly competitive, it might be worth waiting for the next cycle and retaking the test.
+If your MCAT score is lower than expected and your target schools are highly competitive, it might be worth waiting for the next cycle and retaking the test.
 There’s nothing wrong with taking the test more than once to get your best score.

 Get a free 341+ page MCAT practice test delivered right to your inbox.